antronerds/r2-tutorials/docs/Multiple_Genes_View.md

-3. The genes used in this example are the result of a Differential Expressed gene analysis for normal vs tumor tissue in this cohort.
+3. The genes used in this example are the result of a Differential Expressed gene analysis from normal vs tumor tissue in this cohort.
     In Figure 3, the gene names and the subgroup labels CMS1,CMS2,CMS3 and CMS4 are concatenated on the x-axis.
 The grouping per track gives more insight how the genes are expressed for each each subgroup.
 4. Also try separated track grouped by gene.
 This which will produce an image where the genes are shown, separated by the subtypes.
 The "group by panel" option in the gear box will display the same information in a multifaceted graph with separate panels for each sub-group of the chosen track.

 	![](_static/images/Multiplegeneview/MultipleGenesView_perpanel_v2.png "Figure    4: Multiple gene view, panel per subgroup")